 Leasing is almost always the more affordable option for regular drivers who don’t mind making a longer-term commitment.

 If you’re hesitant to switch plans or insurance providers because you’re worried about the work involved, don’t be.
 Jerry does all the paperwork for you.
 You’ll never have to print out anything, go to the post office, or get on the phone.
 Jerry handles it all.
-Oh, and it’s completely free to use!
+Oh, and it’s completely free to find and compare quotes!

 Jerry is the top-rated insurance app available for a reason.
 The customer reviews speak for themselves.